eiiko6/dotfiles/README.md

 Made with [chezmoi](https://chezmoi.io).

 ### Themes

 These are multi-theme dotfiles.
-I am using a custom [theme switcher](https://github.com/eiiko6/linux-theme-switcher) script that creates symlinks in **.config**.
-Thus most appearance configuration files located in **.config** are irrelevant and actually located in **Themes**.
+I am using my [theme switcher](https://github.com/eiiko6/linux-theme-switcher) script that creates symlinks in **.config**.
+Thus some appearance configuration files located in **.config** are irrelevant or missing and are actually located in **.config/theme-switcher/themes/**.
-Most themes are no longer maintained: the main theme is `wal`.
-Themes are more than color palettes here, they actually come with different features (mostly noticeable in Waybar).

-### Pywal
-If you are looking for configuration files that use [pywal](https://github.com/eylles/pywal16), every theme in **Themes** that contains `wal` uses the Pywal colorscheme.

 ### Fish

-My [fish config](./dot_config/private_fish/config.fish) contains the **palette** function which I use to generate my Pywal themes, along with many other utility functions.
+My [fish config](./dot_config/private_fish/config.fish) contains many utility functions, and most of the scripting in this repo.

+### Installation

+**installer.sh** should install the dependencies and apply the configs on any base Arch installation.